Toby Perkins: Parliamentary career

-In parliament he has led Opposition Day debates for Labour on pub company regulation, Sunday trading laws for the Olympics, on the Deregulation Bill alongside Chi Onwurah.
+In Parliament Perkins has led Opposition Day debates for Labour on pub company regulation, Sunday trading laws for the Olympics, and on the Deregulation Bill alongside Chi Onwurah.
 He has secured adjournment debates against Derbyshire fire station closures, which led to a U-turn on plans to close 18 Derbyshire fire stations, and against the sale of legal highs.

 Perkins proposed in 2016, via a 10-minute private members' bill, that "God Save the Queen" should cease to be the anthem used by English teams at international sporting fixtures.
 The second reading was due for 4 March, but was cancelled.

 Perkins was Shadow Minister for the Armed Forces in the Shadow Cabinet of Jeremy Corbyn.
 However, he resigned on 27 June 2016, along with many of his colleagues.
-He then supported Owen Smith in the failed attempt to replace Jeremy Corbyn in the 2016 Labour Party leadership election.
+He then supported Owen Smith in the failed attempt to replace Jeremy Corbyn in the 2016 Labour leadership election.
 He nominated Keir Starmer in the 2020 Labour Party leadership contest.

 He campaigned for the UK to remain a member of the European Union ahead of the EU Referendum on 23 June 2016.

-In October 2016, Perkins supported the Saudi Arabian–led intervention in Yemen against the Shia Houthis.
+In October 2016, Perkins supported the Saudi-led intervention in the Yemeni civil war against the Shia Houthis.

+At the 2017 general election, Perkins was again re-elected, with an increased vote share of 54.8% and a decreased majority of 9,605.
+He was again re-elected at the 2019 general election, with a decreased vote share of 40.2% and a decreased majority of 1,451.

 In April 2020, Perkins was appointed as Shadow Minister for Apprenticeships and Lifelong Learning by new party leader Keir Starmer.
+In the 2023 British shadow cabinet reshuffle, he became Shadow Minister for Rural Affairs.

+Perkins was again re-elected at the 2024 general election, with an increased vote share of 46.5% and an increased majority of 10,820.

+On 11 September 2024, Perkins was elected as chair of the Environmental Audit Select Committee.

 Personal life

-Perkins was diagnosed with COVID-19 in December 2020.
-He was married in 1996 and separated in 2018, after it was revealed he had been having an affair with his aide, Amanda Collumbine, whom he has lived with in Chesterfield, Derbyshire since January 2019.
+Perkins was married in 1996 and separated in 2018, after it was revealed he had been having an affair with his aide, Amanda Collumbine, whom he has lived with in Chesterfield, Derbyshire since January 2019.